-Ln Resin, like most of Eichrom’s products, grew out of the transformation of a selective organic extractant into an extraction chromatographic resin.
+The LN Series of resins contain acidic akylphosphorus extractants on an inert polymeric support.
 The extractant used in Ln Resin is di(2-ethylhexyl) orthophosphoric acid (HDEHP).
 References to HDEHP in a chromatographic system date back more than thirty years.
 A number of these references are shown in the bibliography below.

 Early work by Horwitz et al. (1975)1 , provided distribution coefficients (Kd) versus nitric acid for various metal ions using HDEHP on a hydrophobic support.
 This data is reproduced in figure 1 and has been used as the starting point for a number of radiochemical separations in use today.
 Note that for Eichrom’s Ln Resin, Kd can be converted into k’ (an approximation of free column volumes to peak maximum) by dividing by 4.33.
 Ln Resin has been applied to the analysis of radium, neodymium, promethium and as the data in figure 1 might indicate, many more analytical applications are possible and may already be operational.

 Christian Pin et al. (1996)6 reported a method for the sequential separation of Sm, Nd, Th and U in silicate rocks.
 The method uses Eichrom’s TRU Resin in series with Ln Resin.
 For samples high in iron, such as basaltic samples, a 50WX4 strong acid cation exchange column (available from Eichrom) is used up front.
 After dissolution and possible treatment with cation exchange resin, the sample is loaded onto a TRU Resin column in 1M HNO3.
-Unwanted cations are eluted with rinses of the same acid.
+Unwanted cations are eluted with rinses of 1M HNO3.
 The light rare earth elements (LREE) can then be stripped with 0.05M HNO3 .
 This fraction from the TRU Resin column can be loaded directly onto an Ln Resin column to sorb the LREE.
-The Pin work used a 0.3 gram Ln Resin column of our S-grade 50-100 micron bulk resin.
+The Pin work used a 0.3 gram column of S-grade (50-100 mm) LN resin.
 Figure 3 shows the elution of La, Ce, Pr, Nd, Sm and Eu.
 A total of 5.5 mL of 0.25M HCl was used to strip the La, Ce, Pr and Nd with no detectable Sm (ID-TIMS).
-Then after passing 0.75 mL of 0.75M HCl, Sm appeared in the next 0.5 mL.
+Then, after passing 0.75 mL of 0.75M HCl, Sm appeared in the next 0.5 mL.
 Finally Eu was collected in the next 0.5 mL of 0.75M HCl.
 Comparison with 15 international standard reference materials of silicate rocks showed good agreement.
 Element concentrations were at the mg/g to µg/g level.

 Ln Resin has a calculated maximum capacity for Nd of approximately 22 mg/mL of resin.
 In practice it is normally not recommended to exceed 10-20% of this amount in analytical procedures.
 Therefore a useful working capacity for Ln Resin would be 2-4 mg/mL or 4-8 mg/ 2mL pre-packaged column or cartridge.

-Ln Resin is manufactured in three particle sizes (20-50µ, 50-100µ, and 100-150µ) and is sold in bottles or ready to use in prepackaged columns (for gravity flow) and cartridges ( for vacuum assisted flow.)
+Ln Resin is manufactured in three particle sizes (20-50 µm, 50-100 µm, and 100-150 µm) and is sold in bottles or ready to use in prepackaged columns (for gravity flow) and cartridges ( for vacuum assisted flow.)
 Click here for part numbers and descriptions.